Interstellar-Network/Interstellar-Book/src/2M2_demo_tutorial.md

 #### 3.3 Wait for the transaction validation screen to appear

-#### 3.4 Just check the UX and experience different cognitive loads required by the brain depending on the probability to display segments ON/OFF.
+#### 3.4 Check the validation screen user experience

+Each application will provide a distinct perception within the viewer's retinal eye, resulting from the superposition of visual cryptographic shares.
+This perception is contingent upon the probability of segments being displayed as "ON" for each frame.
+This factor significantly influences the cognitive load imposed on users' brains as they decode and recognize the digits over time, utilizing the persistence of vision.